Rid of Me: Release and critical reception

 Harvey herself was pleased with the result.
 "I do everything for myself primarily," she said, "and I was happy with it.
-I don’t really listen when people say good things about my work because I tend to not give myself praise about anything.
+I don't really listen when people say good things about my work because I tend to not give myself praise about anything.
 But I was really pleased with Rid of Me.
 For that period of my life, it was perfect.
-Well, it wasn’t perfect but as near to as I could get at that time".
+Well, it wasn't perfect but as near to as I could get at that time".
 She remained friends with Albini afterward, finding in him a kindred spirit.
 "People read things in and make him what they want him to be," Harvey said.
 "He's the only other person I know that that happens to besides myself.
-People have a very specific idea of what I am- some kind of ax-wielding, man-eating Vampira- and I'm not that at all.
+People have a very specific idea of what I am – some kind of ax-wielding, man-eating Vampira – and I'm not that at all.
 I'm almost the complete opposite."

-The album yielded two singles; "50 ft.
-Queenie" and "Man-Size".
+The album yielded two singles: "50ft Queenie" and "Man-Size".
 The music videos for both songs were directed by Maria Mochnacz.
-"50 ft.
-Queenie" was named a buzzworthy video by MTV in the Spring of 1993.
+"50ft Queenie" was named a buzzworthy video by MTV in the Spring of 1993.

+Legacy and impact

+Rid of Me is regarded as an iconic album within alternative music.
+In 2016, Zach Schonfeld of Stereogum dubbed it not just one of the alternative era's "greatest [and] scariest rock albums," but that "of any era."
+In 2022, it was included on an Alternative Press list titled "20 albums that paved the way for alternative as we know it".
+The following year, Louder Sound's Emma Johnston saw that, in Rid of Me's wake, the genre's "host of uncompromised confessionals" drew inspiration from it.

+Rid of Me has impacted and garnered admiration from various musicians in the years since its release.
+In 2005, Spin's Caryn Ganz saw that the way for the band Elastica and musician Karen O was paved by the album's "poetically demented blues".

+Some of Harvey's peers have expressed their admiration for the album.
+Reflecting on her band Hole's second studio album Live Through This (1994) in a 2014 Spin interview, musician Courtney Love admitted to seeing Rid of Me as "a far superior record" compared to theirs.
+Kurt Cobain was an admirer of the album, and according to Steve Albini, who produced In Utero: "I sent them a copy of Rid of Me.
+Kurt told me very specifically that he thought Polly's voice was great on those recordings.
+He really liked the way her singing came across.
+He was a fan."